postmodern/wordlist.rb/README.txt

 * Uses a bucket system of CRC32 hashes for efficient filtering of duplicate words.
+* Can build wordlists containing multi-word phrases.
+* Can build wordlists containing phrases containing a minimum and maximum number of words.
 * Supports adding mutation rules to a word-list, which are applied to words as the list is enumerated.
 * Supports building word-lists from arbitrary text.